What times can I visit the NFSA?

 National Film and Sound Archive of Australia, McCoy Circuit, Acton, Canberra.

-Check our What’s on page for updates on new exhibitions.
+Check our What’s on page for updates on the latest NFSA events and screenings.

 Do you take every film that you are offered?